phollyerviggiani/patrick-portfolio/README.md

 ---

-## 4. Mobile Student Planner Application
+## 4. Mobile Student Organizer Application

 ### Overview
 A mobile application built using Flutter that allows students to manage their academic information, including grades, assignments, and schedules.